 Our free range hens produce those richly coloured, oh so tasty eggs you find in the dishes on our breakfast menu.
-The hens are moved about the River Valley pastures frequently to new feeds and are most of the time seen nearby our top vegetable gardens as you drive into River Valley.
+The hens are moved about the River Valley Acres pastures frequently, to new feeds and are most of the time seen nearby our top vegetable gardens as you drive into River Valley.

 Our egg laying chickens are on grass all day, and are moved regularly in their egg mobiles to fresh pasture.